 (2) The place of business of a branch office shall be endorsed on the triennial certificate of the licensee who is manager of that office.

-39. Licence and triennial certificate not transferable
+39. Licence and triennial certificate not transferable etc.

 (1) A person shall not hold more than one licence or more than one triennial certificate and shall not carry on more than one business as an agent thereunder.